About The Fly ARTS CENTER

 After the war, the Fly Manufacturing Company continued to thrive as an independent textile manufacturer until Fly's death in 1960.
 In 1972, in the face of an increasingly competitive apparel market, the company was sold to Bayly Corporation, a Denver-based garment manufacturer, and transformed into a southeastern distribution center.
 Eight years later, a stockholding dispute within Bayly led to the sale of the plant to Woodway Corporation and the resumption of garment production in the historic building.
 In 1985, following a severe decline in business, Woodway Corporation ceased operations in the Fly Manufacturing Company Building.

 After a decade of neglect, the historic building was listed in the National Register of Historic Places as a significant part of Shelbyville's industrial heritage.
-The Bedford County Arts Council has restored the building for use as a cultural arts center.
+The Bedford County Arts Council restored the building for use as a cultural arts center in 1992.

 The Bedford County Arts Council was founded in 1976 by Carol Price when she began teaching at the Webb School as a Tennessee Arts Commisiion (TAC) artist-in-residence.
 Her community art involvement was to start The Bedford County Arts Council, and she served as the first president.